 E6AP catalyzes the transfer and covalent linkage of activated ubiquitin (a 76 amino acid protein) to target proteins.1 This domain is encoded by exons 9–16 and forms a bilobed structure with a broad catalytic cleft at the point where the two lobes meet.1 A cysteine residue sits at the catalytic site where it accepts ubiquitin from the E2 ubiquitin-conjugating enzyme.1 Mutations within the cleft interfere with the formation of the ubiquitin-thioester bond; a necessary step before ubiquitin is transferred to substrates.1 In Angelman syndrome, mutations are due to missense or single amino acid insertions or deletions over the entire length of the protein.9,10,11

-The inactivation or deletion of the maternal copy of the UBE3A gene which causes Angelman syndrome occurs by several different genetic mechanisms.10 Importantly, both Angelman syndrome and Prader-Willi syndrome are caused by reciprocal deletion of the human chromosome interval in this region.11 Prader-Willi syndrome, however, is caused by loss of the paternal expression of several contiguous genes, and manifests with a distinct phenotype.11
+The inactivation or deletion of the maternal copy of the UBE3A gene which causes Angelman syndrome occurs by several different genetic mechanisms.12 Importantly, both Angelman syndrome and Prader-Willi syndrome are caused by reciprocal deletion of the human chromosome interval in this region.13 Prader-Willi syndrome, however, is caused by loss of the paternal expression of several contiguous genes, and manifests with a distinct phenotype.13

 Interstitial deletions in the 15q11.2– q13 region

-Interstitial deletions occur in ~70–75% of patients, deletions are approximately 4 Mb in size.2 Most of these occur de novo and are of maternal origin.10 Phenotypic differences between patient groups are attributed to genetic mechanisms.10 Of these, patients with chromosome 15 deletions are usually the most severely affected.10 They have a higher incidence of seizures, microcephaly, hypopigmentation, absent speech, and a greater delay in motor milestones.10 According to the Rare Diseases Clinical Research Network (RDCRN) Natural History Study data, non-deletion participants had significantly stronger expressive communication skills based on age-equivalents and growth score equivalentss at age 6 than those with deletion.14
+Interstitial deletions occur in ~70–75% of patients,12 deletions are approximately 5–7 Mb in size.2 Most of these occur de novo and are of maternal origin.2,10 Phenotypic differences between patient groups are attributed to genetic mechanisms.10,12 Of these, patients with chromosome 15 deletions are usually the most severely affected.12 They have a higher incidence of seizures, microcephaly, hypopigmentation, absent speech, and a greater delay in motor milestones.12 According to the Rare Diseases Clinical Research Network (RDCRN) Natural History Study data, non-deletion participants had significantly stronger expressive communication skills based on age-equivalents and growth score equivalentss at age 6 than those with deletion.14

 Paternal uniparental disomy (UPD) of chromosome 15